Bondora Go & Grow Review Summary

 Bondora no longer needs to attract new investors as they cannot issue more loans.
 The demand for investments is higher than the supply of loans, which is why Bondora has decreased the interest rates to 4% per year.

-Anyone who is opening a new Bondora Go & Grow account will automatically earn 4% on his/her deposits.
+Anyone opening a new Bondora Go & Grow account will automatically earn 4% on his/her deposits.
 If you are an existing Go & Grow user, you continue earning the previously valid interest rate of 6.75%.
-Remember that the risk of your investment doesn't not decrease with Go & Grow Unlimited.
+Remember that the risk of your investment doesn't decrease with Go & Grow Unlimited.

 When investing, you’re constantly moving money into different assets.
 Some of the assets might lock your capital for a certain time.
 The same applies to P2P lending.